dgyurics/auth/readme.md

 To run the application locally, follow these steps:

+1. From the root directory, run the command `docker compose build` to build the required images.

-1. From the root directory, run the command `docker-compose up` to start the required services.
+2. From the root directory, run the command `docker compose -p auth up -d` to start the required services.

-2. In a separate terminal, create an account/user by running the following command:
+3. In a separate terminal, create an account/user by running the following command:
    ```
    curl --location --request POST 'localhost:3000/auth/register' \
    --header 'Content-Type: application/json' \